leeadkins/elasticsearch-redis-river/README.md

  - port:         Redis port
  - key:          The Redis key to poll or Redis PubSub channel to subscribe to.
  - mode:         list only for now
+ - password:     (OPTIONAL) Your password, if your redis-server is password protected.
  - database:     (OPTIONAL) The Redis database number to use.
 Zero indexed, make sure you've properly setup your redis.conf if using more than 16 DBs.
  - bulk_size:    the maximum number of items to queue up before indexing.
  - bulk_timeout: the time (in seconds) to wait for more items before indexing.